sotomaque/emoji-map-next/README.md

 - 🚀 Redis caching for improved API performance
 - 🔐 User authentication with Clerk
 - 🗄️ PostgreSQL database with Prisma ORM
+- 🔄 Git hooks with Husky for code quality checks
+- 🚦 Feature flags with Statsig

 ## Tech Stack